Comuniqa : Exploring Large Language Models for improving speaking skills: Evaluations

+Out of the total (N=7) participants that preferred AI tools, a majority (N=5) of them reasoned that there is no judgement or bias while talking to AI, and you can freely record your speech without feeling shy or having any inferiority complex which can occur in front of human experts.

-{\textbf{Perceived Benefits : AI Accuracy vs Expert Experience and Human Emotions.}} From users who interacted with the app, several users (N=5) found the app and the generated report \textit{“accurate and quite helpful for me to inspect where I lack”} -[P4].
+From users who interacted with the app, several users (N=5) found the app and the generated report \textit{“accurate and quite helpful for me to inspect where I lack”} -[P4].
 Two users mentioned that they found it very beneficial to read through their actual transcript to self-analyse the content and vocabulary of their speech. \textit{“The app transcribed my entire speech, so I can go back and actually see what I actually said”} -[P11].

 Some users liked that the app analyzed several different parameters, and gave them structured feedback and a score, especially useful for exams like TOEFL and IELTS.
 Users also praised the accessibility and wide range of practice questions on the app.
 Participants also added that they could \textit{“talk to the app freely, without any fear of judgement”}, as we observed from the pre-study interviews as well.
 P10 shared how such an app would be highly beneficial especially for students from underprivileged backgrounds. \textit{“In my coaching there were a lot of kids from underprivileged backgrounds.
 The teacher used to take in students from nearby villages and give them a platform to study.
 These kids didn't have proper English coaching, so they used to sit on computers and have those programs where they would listen and then speak.
 But these systems were very basic and there wasn’t AI implemented in those systems.
 Your app would be good in that sort of English tutor or English tutor websites.”}